glowieframework/glowie-website/documentation/v1.x/basic-application-modules/middlewares.md

 ?>
 ```

-**Note:** middleware names SHOULD NOT include:
-- accents
-- dashes
-- characters that are not letters, numbers or underscores

-And for convention, every word in a middleware name must be capitalized.

-_Example:_ for creating a `Hello world` middleware, the name must be `HelloWorld`.

 ### Assigning a route to a middleware
 To create a protected route assigned to a middleware, in your route configuration file (see [Routes](docs/%%version%%/basic-application-modules/routes)), use the static `Rails::addProtectedRoute()` method.